SkylineCommunications/dataminer-docs/connector-help/connector_help/TeamCast_CID_Receiver.md

 # TeamCast CID Receiver

-With the TeamCast CID Receiver driver it is possible to configure and monitor the Carrier ID extractor DVB-S/DVB-S demodulator.
+With the TeamCast CID Receiver connector it is possible to configure and monitor the Carrier ID extractor DVB-S/DVB-S demodulator.
 This device is a **satellite receiver** and is used to optimize the quality of satellite links.

 This optimization is achieved by embedding and detecting a small message and a unique ID within the video or data satellite carrier.